This help page offers specific instructions on how to use the Dealio Toolbar

 Q

-What do I do if the toolbar uninstall program fails?
+What do I do if the extension uninstall program fails?

 A